-Autodesk Inventor: A Tutorial Introduction Reference Book
+Autodesk Inventor: Introduction Reference Book

 This unique text and video set presents a thorough introduction to Autodesk Inventor for anyone with little or no prior experience with CAD software.
 It can be used in virtually any setting from four year engineering schools to on-the-job use or self-study.
 Unlike other books of its kind, it begins at a very basic level and ends at a very advanced level.
 It’s perfect for anyone interested in learning Autodesk Inventor quickly and effectively using a “learning by doing” approach.
 Additionally, the extensive videos that are included with this book make it easier than ever to learn Inventor by clearly demonstrating how to use its tools.